“Fresh-Air” Intake – What I’ve Learned

 - A fresh-air duct only helps if it’s sealed and uses a properly rated filter.

-- If the builder supplies an unlabeled screen with no maintenance guidelines, assume you’ll need to upgrade.
+- If the builder supplies an unlabeled screen with no maintenance guidelines, consider what is coming into your home unfiltered.

-- In wildfire or high-pollen regions, filtering the intake air to MERV 8–13 before it hits the return plenum can make a big difference.
+- In wildfire or high-allergy regions, filtering the intake air to MERV 8–13 before it hits the return plenum can make a big difference.

 - Periodically verify that the duct is still clamped to the exterior hood; vibration and settling can loosen fittings.